Adamcake/Bolt/README.md

   - This is usually located in /usr/lib/jvm, so, it might look like this:
     `export JAVA_HOME="/usr/lib/jvm/java-17-openjdk-17.0.9.0.9-3.fc39.x86_64"`

+## Contributing

+There's not much to say here except that I have fairly high standards, so don't give me code that's messy or unfinished.
+Use a development environment that supports [editorconfig](https://editorconfig.org/) before starting work.
+If committing to the frontend UI then see [app/README.md](https://github.com/Adamcake/Bolt/tree/master/app#app), especially the Linting & Formatting section, for some UI-specific guidelines.
+Follow the general etiquette of git, i.e. commit messages 50 characters maximum, all changes in a commit must be relevant to the commit, and all commits in a PR must be relevant to the PR.

 ## Credit

 Icons - [Kia](https://twitter.com/KiaWildin)
 Flatpak integration - [@nmlynch94](https://github.com/nmlynch94)
+Most of the UI - [@smithcol11](https://github.com/smithcol11)

 ## Disclaimer